Best USB Hubs for Remote Workers in 2026

 Why does my second monitor not work through the USB hub?

-If your hub uses Alt Mode HDMI (no DisplayLink chip), it’s limited to one external display on Apple Silicon Macs and some Intel Macs.
+If your hub uses Alt Mode HDMI (no DisplayLink chip), it’s limited to one external display on Apple Silicon Macs.
 Apple’s M1 and M2 chips natively support only one external display via USB-C without a DisplayLink workaround.
 The Plugable dock with DisplayLink drivers is one solution.
 Another is connecting one display via the hub’s HDMI and a second via USB-C to HDMI adapter directly to the laptop’s second port if available.

 Does a USB hub affect video call quality?